MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Resolve-Path.md

 ## NOTES

-- The **Path** cmdlets work with the FileSystem, Registry, and Certificate providers.
+- The `*-Path` cmdlets work with the FileSystem, Registry, and Certificate providers.
-- **Resolve-Path** is designed to work with any provider.
+- `Resolve-Path` is designed to work with any provider.
 To list the providers available in your session, type `Get-PSProvider`.
 For more information, see [about_providers](../microsoft.powershell.core/about/about_providers.md).